Haseebkhan90/Haseeb/README.md

  <h3>🚀 About Me</h3>

 I'm a **Frontend Developer from Pakistan** with expertise in building modern, responsive, and user-friendly web applications.
 I love solving challenging problems and crafting clean, scalable code.

-- 🔭 Currently working on advanced **React.js projects**
-- 🌱 Learning **Advanced React Patterns & Performance Optimization**
-- 💬 Ask me about **React, JavaScript, or frontend development**
-- ⚡ Fun fact: I can solve a **Rubik's Cube in under 2 minutes**

 ---